A look at some of the winners in House races around the US

 The victory made her the national face of young, discontented Democrats — often women and minorities — trying to shove their party to the left.

 Ocasio-Cortez was born in the Bronx but raised in suburban Westchester County.
 Her father died while she was a student at Boston University in 2008.
-She got her start in politics as an organizer for U.S. Sen. Bernie Sanders.
+She got her start in politics as an organizer for Sen. Bernie Sanders.
 She calls herself a “Democratic socialist” and supports a national $15 minimum wage and universal health care coverage.

 She takes the record for the youngest woman elected to Congress from Rep. Elise Stefanik, a Republican representing upstate New York who was elected at age 30.
 American voters have elected many men in their 20s to Congress.